AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## Flow

 - GAME-22828 Flow and Particle Editor: Cannot open editor if file is saved in a mapped folder
-- GAME-21290 Flow: Search box cyan highlight frame does not seem to be tall enough (only seen on sides)
+- GAME-21290 Search box cyan highlight frame does not seem to be tall enough (only seen on sides)
-- GAME-20934 Flow: Nodes should automatically update for changed External Input/Output pins instead of giving an error
+- GAME-20934 Nodes should automatically update for changed External Input/Output pins instead of giving an error
-- GAME-18119 Flow: Search bar should only count each field once
+- GAME-18119 Search bar should only count each field once
-- GAME-18111 Flow: There is no shortcut for going to next/previous search result
+- GAME-18111 There is no shortcut for going to next/previous search result
-- GAME-18106 Flow: Re-setting a Flow Subroutine to the same Flow resource clears all connections
+- GAME-18106 Re-setting a Flow Subroutine to the same Flow resource clears all connections
 - GAME-18099 Undoing removal of object referenced in a Flow node does not restore it in the Flow node
-- GAME-18092 Flow: Tab quick-search menu doesn't have tooltips
+- GAME-18092 Tab quick-search menu doesn't have tooltips
-- GAME-17349 Flow: Error message for a missing required input does not get shown in the status bar
+- GAME-17349 Error message for a missing required input does not get shown in the status bar
-- GAME-12762 Flow: Right-click in the background should clear the Tab search results
+- GAME-12762 Right-clicking the background should clear the Tab search results
-- GAME-12726 Flow: "Effect Resource" node "Resource" input should be renamed "Effect"
+- GAME-12726 "Effect Resource" node "Resource" input should be renamed "Effect"
-- GAME-8883 Flow: Tab search and right-click context menu can both be on the screen at the same time
+- GAME-8883 Tab search and right-click context menu can both be on the screen at the same time
-- GAME-8094 Flow: When a larger node is under a smaller one, it always gets and stays highlighted as if selected
+- GAME-8094 When a larger node is under a smaller one, it always gets and stays highlighted as if selected
 - GAME-16558 Double-clicking in the Level Flow Editor while compiling data produces an error
-- GAME-15099 Flow: Searching nodes inside collapsed groups focus empty space
+- GAME-15099 Searching nodes inside collapsed groups focus empty space
 - GAME-16369 Error thrown for a Flow node without a unit
 - GAME-18780 Subroutine nodes do not automatically refresh when saved
 - GAME-5269 Undoing a drag-and-drop into a group leaves the node in the group and requires two Ctrl-Z undos